-Application: Only the 1200cc 2 cylinders will be fitted with air restrictors.
-The initial air restrictor size to be installed is equivalent to a Ø 50 mm circular area (1963,5 mm2).
-Air restrictor size will be adjusted (in steps equivalent to a change of 2 mm in diameter or equivalent circular area, upwards to Ø 52 mm and then to no restrictor at all, downwards to a minimum of \emptyset 46 mm), if needed during the Championship, as described below in Art.
-2.4.8.1.4
+Application: Only the 1200cc 2-cylinder engines will be fitted with air restrictors.
+The initial air restrictor size to be installed is equivalent to a \emptyset 50 mm circular area (1963,5 mm2).
+Air restrictor size will be adjusted(in steps equivalent to a change of 2 mm in diameter or equivalent circular area, upwards to \emptyset 52 mm and then to no restrictor at all, downwards to a minimum of \emptyset 46 mm), if needed during the Championship, as described below in Art.
+2.4.8.1.3